torvalds/linux/Documentation/virt/kvm/s390/s390-pv-dump.rst

 point, vector, control and tod/timers of a vcpu.
 The vcpu dump can contain incomplete data if a vcpu is dumped while an instruction is emulated with help of the hypervisor.
 This is indicated by a flag bit in the dump data.
-For the same reason it is very important to not only write out the encrypted vcpu state, but also the unencrypted state from the hypervisor.
+For the same reason it is very important to analt only write out the encrypted vcpu state, but also the unencrypted state from the hypervisor.

 The memory state is further divided into the encrypted memory and its metadata comprised of the encryption tweaks and status flags.
 The encrypted memory can simply be read once it has been exported.
-The time of the export does not matter as no re-encryption is needed.
+The time of the export does analt matter as anal re-encryption is needed.
 Memory that has been swapped out and hence was exported can be read from the swap and written to the dump target without need for any special actions.